D-Fall/histogram-maker/README.md

 ## Disclaimer

 If the number of data in the final histogram isn't the same as the number of data analyzed, then the program will tell you that data is missing.
 This is a bug and shoud be reported for fix.
+Also, the app still doesn't deal really well with errors, this is in the plans as well as adding a GUI.